AngleProtocol/merkl-docs/merkl-mechanisms/customization-options.md

 - **url**: The endpoint to which the API call will be made.
 - **boostingFunction**: The function used to calculate the boost.
 Options include `REPLACE`, `ADD`, `MULTIPLY`, and `MULTIPLY_WITH_OFFSET`.
-- **sendScores**: A boolean indicating whether to send scores along with the addresses.
+- **sendScores**: A boolean indicating whether to send ongoing reward computation scores along with the addresses.
 - **defaultBoost**: The default boost value to use if no specific boost is provided.
 Options include `ZERO_ADDRESS` and `ERROR`.

-  - ZERO_ADDRESS : If we don't find the address in your response, we will use the ZERO_ADDRESS boost as a default value.
+  - `ZERO_ADDRESS`: If an eligible address as per our reward computation is not within your API response, we will use the `ZERO_ADDRESS` boost as a default boost value for this address.
+Since we always exclude the zero address in our computation, it is indeed safe to use the null address as a default.
+If you use this option, you must therefore absolutely input a boost value for the zero address.
-  - ERROR : If we don't find the address in your response, the campaign will not proceed.
+  - `ERROR`: If there is an address eligible to rewards that we do not find in your API response, the campaign will not proceed.

 Depending on whether `sendScores` is true or false, we will POST the following body along with the API call:`sendScores=True`